AIM-Harvard/FaceAge/data/README.md

 ## Augmentation and Rebalancing

-The script takes the source database of age-labelled photographs and creates a balanced dataset for training via augmentation and randomized rebalancing.
+The script takes the source database of age-labelled photographs and creates a balanced dataset for model training and development via augmentation and randomized rebalancing.
 The user defines a target number of samples per age category, age range of the processed dataset, and batch size for augmentation.
 The augmentation is done using the ImageDataGenerator functionality in Keras:

 ```
 # example instantiation of ImageDataGenerator object for augmentation